ViktorijaSiktorija/Portfolio-HTML/README.md

 # Portfolio-HTML

-A simple porfolio page made with HTML \
+A simple portfolio page made with HTML \
 Includes main, contact and register pages